 satisfied that the paper is ready for submission.
 Finally, it is a good idea to

 have the work edited, paraphrased or proofread before submitting it.

-The Ultimate Proofreader is a UK-based specialist provider of academic proofreading services.
+The Ultimate Proofreader is a UK-based specialist provider of proofreading services.